IPS-Eye-White

 Also See The Myth of Faith Alone

-Perhaps one of the all time greatest delusions in the Christian world, is the innumerable number of people who are under the impression that, in order to be forgiven their sins and inherit eternal life, all they have to do is believe Jesus died for their sins on the cross.
+Perhaps one of the all time greatest tragedies in the Christian world, is the innumerable number of people who are under the impression that, in order to be forgiven their sins and inherit eternal life all they have to do is believe Jesus died for their sins on the cross.
 In fact the suggestion that anything other than faith is required for salvation, is not only militantly opposed by most of Christendom, but denounced as an unbiblical, works based, false teaching.
 But is this true?
 While it is certainly a fact that the Bible teaches that faith is an essential ingredient without which it is impossible to please God, it never ever teaches that faith is the only requirement for salvation.

-Babies and Young Children - Innocent or Tainted?
+Infants and Young Children - Innocent or Tainted?

 If Original Sin is true, then babies are born guilty of sin, totally depraved, and destined for eternal punishment.
 Why then do the Scriptures call children innocent with no knowledge of good or evil.
 When the nation of Israel, lacking trust in the Lord refused to go up against the Amorites, He told them that they would never see the land but their children who had no knowledge of good and evil would..